-We performed our fabrication processes starting from a thin-film lithium niobate wafer purchased from NanoLN.
-It is a p-type silicon wafer with a substrate conductivity of 0.01-0.05$\,$$\si{\ohm\cm}$, \SI{2}{\micro\meter} of silicon dioxide deposited via plasma-enhanced chemical vapor deposition (PECVD), and \SI{700}{nm} of Z-cut $\mathrm{MgO}$-doped lithium niobate that is wafer bonded with the ion-cut technique.
-We dice small pieces from the wafer using a Disco Dicing Saw for further processing.
+As shown in Extended Data Fig. 1, we started our fabrication processes from a thin-film lithium niobate wafer purchased from NanoLN.
+It was a p-type silicon wafer with a substrate conductivity of 0.01-0.05$\,$$\si{\ohm\cm}$, \SI{2}{\micro\meter} of silicon dioxide deposited via plasma-enhanced chemical vapor deposition (PECVD), and \SI{700}{nm} of Z-cut $\mathrm{MgO}$-doped lithium niobate that is wafer-bonded with the ion-cut technique.
+We diced small pieces from the wafer using a Disco Dicing Saw for further processing.
 We deposited an additional \SI{1}{\micro\meter} of silicon dioxide via PECVD as a cladding, followed by another deposition of \SI{4}{\micro\meter} of silicon-rich silicon nitride (SRN), which is the photoconductive layer, via PECVD.
 The SRN layer was deposited in an Oxford Plasmalab 100 by flowing \SI{40}{sccm} of $\mathrm{SiH_4}$, \SI{10}{sccm} of $\mathrm{N_2O}$, and \SI{1425}{sccm} of $\mathrm{N_2}$ into the deposition chamber at a temperature of \SI{350}{\celsius} and a pressure of \SI{1900}{mTorr}.
 We alternated pulses of high and low frequency power during deposition to minimize film stress, with \SI{160}{W}, \SI{12}{s} low frequency pulses and \SI{200}{W}, \SI{8}{s} high frequency pulses.

 Next, we evaporated electrodes onto the chip using a CVC SC4500 E-gun Evaporation System.
 We first evaporated \SI{10}{nm} of titanium as an adhesion layer, then \SI{5}{nm} of gold.
-To prevent dielectric breakdown between the electrode and the conductive substrate through air at the edges of the chip, we covered the perimeter of the chip with tape during evaporation.
-The tape acts as a mask, preventing deposition closer than around \SI{1}{mm} to the edges, thereby increasing the path length between electrode and substrate through air.
+To prevent dielectric breakdown between the top electrode and the conductive substrate through air at the edges of the chip, we covered the perimeter of the chip with tape before evaporation.
+The tape acted as a mask, preventing deposition closer than around \SI{1}{mm} to the edges, thereby increasing the path length between the top electrode and substrate through air.
 To minimize coupling losses into the waveguide, we used an Allied Multiprep Polisher to polish the waveguide facets.
 We polished using silicon carbide paper of successively finer grain size, starting at \SI{3}{\micro\meter}, then moving to \SI{1}{\micro\meter}, and \SI{0.5}{\micro\meter} roughness.